Brigandine: Use

+The brigandine was in common usage in Europe from the mid-13th century until the late 16th century.
+Coats of plates and brigandines (of which the latter was essentially a variant of the former) trended towards more, smaller plates throughout the 13th century and most of the 14th, but by the later stages of the 14th this trend reversed.
+Plates became larger in size but fewer in number (even fewer than in the 13th), until they could be regarded as a rudimentary breastplate with some smaller plates attached.

 Inside view of an Italian brigandine (c.
 1470).

 A brigandine was commonly worn over a gambeson and mail shirt and it was not long before this form of protection was commonly used by soldiers ranging in rank from archers to knights.
 It was most commonly used by men-at-arms.
 These wore brigandines, along with plate armour arm and leg protection, as well as a helmet.
 Even with the gambeson and the mail shirt, a wearer was not as well-protected as when wearing a complete harness of plate armour, but the brigandine gave the soldier a greater degree of mobility and flexibility and its design was also simple enough that a soldier or knight could repair his own armour or have it repaired without needing the services of an armourer.
 Brigandines, in the lower end of quality, were generally cheaper than a breastplate and/or plackart: In France during the 15th century, archers had to at least bring a brigandine to battle while a man at arms had to at least bring a breastplate.
 But more expensive versions were made for the higher nobility.

 A common myth is that brigandines were so-named because they were a popular choice of protection for bandits and outlaws.
-This is untrue.
-Originally the term "brigand" referred to a foot soldier, and a brigandine was simply a type of armour worn by a foot soldier.
+This is untrue: originally, the term "brigand" referred to a foot soldier, and a brigandine was simply a type of armour worn by a foot soldier.
 It had nothing to do with its alleged ability to be concealed by bandits.
 In fact, brigandines were highly fashionable and were ostentatiously displayed by wealthy aristocrats both in European and in Asian courts.